Rethinking Decarbonisation Incentives for Net Zero policy

 - Creating an enduring framework for carbon reduction across the whole economy.

 However, it was challenging to include all sectors within these options, in particular agriculture, forestry and other land use (AFOLU) sectors, which have seldom been covered by policies to date.
-As part of RDI, the Institute for European Environmental Policy explored the issues and challenges associated with policy mechanisms in the AFOLU sectors and produced a report.

 - Take opportunities to improve the current framework of policies by adjusting existing mechanisms to align incentives to reduce emissions across the economy.